hunterfogg668/hunter_capstone/README.md

 <a name="overview"></a>
 ## Overview

 Golf.
-From PGA to Putt Putt, it seems most people have had some exposure to the sport.
+From Putt Putt to PGA, it seems most people have had some exposure to the sport.
 Growing up in Middle Tennessee, I've seen golf courses everywhere.
 I worked in Williamson County for a few years.
 That being said, it feels like I can't drive into Williamson County without passing at least one course.
 I wanted to take my real life observations and put my skills to use to prove (or disprove) my hypothesis that there are more golf courses in higher income areas.

 <a name="dataquestion"></a>
 ## Data Question